 Provides home-based intervention to families formed through adoption or subsidized guardianship.
 Counseling, crisis intervention and 24-hour on-call assistance help address adjustment, grief/loss resolution, attachment, educational and emotional issues.
-This DCFS-supported program also provides therapeutic respite services, psycho-educational and support groups, workshops, and help securing resources.
+This DCFS-supported program also provides therapeutic respite services, psycho-educational and support groups, workshops and help securing resources.

 Brings together school districts, community agencies, early childhood providers and supporters to improve school readiness for children in under-resourced areas of Wheaton, Warrenville and Addison.
-Funded under The DuPage Foundation Bright and Early Initiative.

 Mobilizes support services for older caregivers who are raising children, including clinical observance, assessment, referrals, support and educational groups, and for both grandparents and grandchildren, if needed, family and individual counseling.

-Senior Counseling helps physically, emotionally and/or economically vulnerable older adults function as independently as possible.
+Helps physically, emotionally and/or economically vulnerable older adults function as independently as possible.
 It includes in-home or office assessments, family and individual counseling, support groups, case management and links to resources.

-Works with community partners to provide permanent housing and long-term stability through mental health services, housing, case management, and employment counseling.
+Works with community partners to provide permanent housing and long term stability through mental health services, housing, case management and employment counseling.

 A collaboration mobilizing West Chicago schools and community to address the health, safety and well-being of students and families.
 Our newest partner, United Way of Metropolitan Chicago, invests through its United Way Neighborhood Network.